asmshkhaws/SALES_DATA_PYTHON/Stage_1_Data_Cleaning.md

 ## 4. Remove non-numeric rows in one column with pandas
 * Using pd.to_numeric
+* pandas.to_numeric() is one of the general functions in Pandas which is used to convert argument to a numeric type.

-`This will coerce all non-numeric values to NaN, which will then be flagged as False using notnull(). `
+    `This will coerce all non-numeric values to NaN, which will then be flagged as False using notnull().`

-* Other numeric values will be converted to True.
+    `Other numeric values will be converted to True.`
 ```
 df = df[pd.to_numeric(df['cost'], errors='coerce').notnull()]
 df
 ```
 * Another Method to remove miss-identified data
+* The mask() method replaces the values of the rows where the condition evaluates to True.
+* The mask() method is the opposite of the The where() method.
 ```
 mask = (df['cost'] == 'XXX')
 ```